-- Haem iron – found in animal foods such as beef, lamb, chicken, egg yolks and fish.
+- Haem iron – found in animal tissue such as beef, lamb, chicken and fish.
 Offal products such as liver and kidney are particularly rich in haem iron.
 Pregnant women should avoid eating too much offal as it contains large amounts of vitamin A which can cause birth defects.
 The body absorbs just under one quarter of the iron contained in animal foods.

-- Non-haem iron – found in plant foods such as dried beans and lentils.
+- Non-haem iron – found in animal tissue, animal-based products and plant foods such as dried beans and lentils.
 The body only absorbs between two and eight per cent (less than one tenth) of the iron from plant sources.
-Good vegetarian sources of non-haem iron include iron-fortified breakfast cereals, flours and whole grains.
-Red meat also contains non-haem iron.
+Good vegetarian sources of non-haem iron include iron-fortified breakfast cereals and wholegrains.

 Iron stores affect absorption